 1. Discuss your interest in dual enrollment with your parent or legal guardian and your high school guidance counselor as you begin planning your courses for your junior or senior year.

 2. Complete the free TCC application for admission online.
-If you get stuck, contact the TCC Information Center at 757-822-1122.
+If you get stuck, contact the TCC New Student Support Team at 757-822-1111.
 If your application can’t be processed, we’ll let you know what additional information is needed.